elegant-scipy/elegant-scipy/markdown/ch5.markdown

 <!-- solution begin -->

-We offer two solutions here, although many are possible.
+**Solution:** We offer two solutions here, although many are possible.

 Our first solution uses Python's built-in `zip` function to pair together labels from `pred` and `gt`.